 For example, if the current exchange rate of USD/JPY is 95.00 and you want to trade one standard lot, then one pip would equate to 10.52 USD (see our Pips and Pipettes lesson on how to calculate pip values).

-Margin calculations are based in U.S. dollars.
-For instance, with a leverage of 100:1, 1,000 USD is what is needed to be set aside in your account to trade 100,000 USD/JPY.
+Margin calculations are based on U.S. dollars.
+For instance, with leverage of 100:1, 1,000 USD is what is needed to be set aside in your account to trade 100,000 USD/JPY.

 USD/JPY Trading Tactics

 USD/JPY tends to follow short to medium-term trends, which could last a few days.
 If you are maintaining a swing trade, that is holding a trade for more than a day, you can try to enter on retracements.

 Once price begins to consolidate, you can close your position, and wait for another trend to develop.
 Take note that when price breaks out, it is likely that you will see a sustained move as traders jump back in on the trend.